 - Code – Windows has always protected its source code, so users cannot make modifications to the software.
 As the code is closed-source, only Microsoft can add to the operating system’s functionality.
 Linux is open-source, meaning that users are free to add to the operating system and customise it.

-- Licensing – Windows charges a licence cost per user, per machine.
-However, Linux has a free licence and users can re-use the license on any number of systems.
+- Licensing – Windows charges a license cost per user, per machine.
+However, Linux has a free license, and users can re-use the license on any number of systems.

-- Command Line access – Linux is suited to users who want to use command line configurations, which are useful tools for administration and daily tasks.
-With Windows, it aims to be more user-friendly with a graphic user interface, as there is a command line but users have to navigate to ‘run’, then enter ‘cmd’ in order to make it work.
+- Command-line access – Linux is suited to users who want to use command-line configurations, which are useful tools for administration and daily tasks.
+With Windows, it aims to be more user-friendly with a graphic user interface, as there is a command-line but users have to navigate to ‘run’, then enter ‘cmd’ to make it work.

 - Support – Linux is open-source so it has a huge community of developers to help with any issues.
 As there is no official support, it does deter some companies from using the OS.
 Windows has easily accessible support forums and also the option to receive paid support from Microsoft.